peachch/rdme/rdm.md

-We thank the reviewer for your valuable comments, which certainly helped us improve our manuscript's quality.
-Regarding your consideration, we have divided it into three main parts and given the point-to-point response below.
+We thank the reviewer for your comments.
+Regarding your consideration, we've put it into three main parts and given the point-to-point response below.
 We really hope this reply can address some of your concerns.